In a Nutshell:

 Is your mobility issue getting in the way of enjoying life the way you used to?
 Are you ready to do something about that?

 If so, there’s great news – you can!
 You don’t have to live with your limitations.
 Today’s technology makes it possible for even people with serious mobility issues to get out there and enjoy everything life has to offer.

-Pride Mobility is one of the most respected players in the mobility industry, and the Jazzy 1450 won top honors as the best indoor/outdoor mobility aid in our recent roundup review.
-In the sections that follow, we’ll show you why we think it’s the best chair in its class, and one of the best mobility aids on the market today.
+Pride Mobility is among the most respected players in the mobility industry.
+The Jazzy 1450 won top honors as the best indoor/outdoor mobility aid in our recent roundup review.
+In the following sections, we’ll show you why we think it’s the best chair in its class and one of the best mobility aids on the market today.

 Even if you ultimately decide that some other model is a better fit for you, we think you’ll agree, this is an amazing, versatile, well-built machine.
 Let’s take a closer look at what it can do.

 The first impression you get when you see the Jazzy 1450 is that it’s a big, sturdy, dependable machine.
 At second glance, it looks a bit like a luxury riding lawn mower, minus the cutting deck.

 It also looks like it’s a lot of fun to ride around in, with the Captain’s chair sitting high off the ground, giving you a clear field of vision whether you’re indoors or out.
 It’s all that and more.

 Here are the basic stats of the chair to give you a better sense of what the 1450 is all about: